 3 Leaving both coatings on, pre-hang the WALLTAT in the desired location with masking or painters tape.
 Adjust as needed.
 Use the tape again to mark the surface at corners and areas around the perimeter of the WALLTAT.
 Remove the WALLTAT leaving the corner and perimeter tape markings behind.

-4 Flip the WALLTAT face down (paper side up).
+4 Prepare WALLTAT on a clean flat surface.
 Your goal is to release the WALLTAT from the white paper backing.
 It is best to begin with an end that has the least amount of detail.
-Crease or fold back the paper backing and slowly and firmly press down while pulling back the paper at surface level.
+Lift and fold back the clearcoat by slowly pulling back at surface level.
 Constantly preview the WALLTAT to ensure it is releasing from the paper.
 If necessary, use your fingernail to release stubborn areas and smooth them to the clear coat.
-Cut away excess paper as you work your way down (optional).

 5 After the paper backing is completely removed, position your WALLTAT within your tape markings.
 (Hint: The clear transfer coating tends to have static and is more manageable with two people holding an end).
 Firmly squeegee the WALLTAT to the surface working outward.
 SLOWLY peel off the clear transfer coating, leaving the WALLTAT behind.
 Repeat STEP 5 and STEP 6 for designs with multiple parts.

 6 Perform a close-up preview of your WALLTAT.
 Remove matchpoints as needed.
 If you see air-pockets, lift up edges to release the air or use a pin to pop the bubbles and then smooth down with your finger.

 Stretched over wood frame (similar to canvas art)